Jasig/ssp-data-importer/README.md

 1. Additional validation steps are taken on the complete data set evaluating for inconsistencies and any potential duplications.
 1. The validated staging tables are then used to update/insert (upsert) data into the corresponding `external_*` tables.
 1. A report is generated and emailed giving pertinent information including any validation errors, total lines per table processed etc.
-1. Finally, staging tables are truncated, processing and upset folders are removed and the processed files are archived.
+1. Finally, processing and upsert folders are removed and the processed files are archived.

 Pre-Requisites
 ==============

 At a minimum you'll need a Java JDK 1.6 install.
-JDK 1.7+ are not supported.
+JDK 1.7+ should work fine beginning with the Importer 1.1.0 release.
 The Java installation process can vary widely from platform to platform, so you're on you're own for that one.
 `ssp-data-importer` can reuse the same Java installation as SSP if installed on the same host.

 `ssp-data-importer` must be able to open a JDBC connection to the SSP database and execute DML and DDL statements.
-SSP currently supports Postgres 9.1+ and SQLServer 2008 R2.
+SSP currently supports Postgres 9.1+ and SQLServer 2008 R2, with unofficial support for SQLServer 2012 (i.e. production systems are known to run against SQLServer 2012 but the product is not tested against that version).

 To build the application from source you will need a Maven 3+ installation.
 Deployers should not expect to build the application from source, though.